ResQsheet for Vinyl & Carpet

 - Plastic buckles – safer than metal buckles when detached under strain, and won’t damage the washing machine

-- Cross Straps sewn all the way across the material for extra strength – especially good for sliding on rough tarmac/bitumen/concert
+- Cross Straps sewn all the way across the material for extra strength – especially good for sliding on rough tarmac/bitumen/concrete

 - Plastic slide board built-in – excellent for sliding on all floor surfaces.